-— Plan to save chimney swifts lands in Shepherdstown.
+— A plan to save chimney swifts lands in Shepherdstown.

 It’s April, and as spring pushes out the last remnants of winter, West Virginia comes alive—almost as if forest and fields let out a collective sigh of relief, and inhale a deep breath of satisfaction.
 The morels emerge, the ramps get picked, and the dogwoods bloom.
 We soak in all the beauty and take our own deep breaths.
 But beyond all the obvious glory on the ground, an epic natural phenomenon is quietly assembling in the skies above: the chimney swifts are returning to Shepherdstown.